Long Island Care at Home, Ltd. v. Coke

 Long Island Care at Home, Ltd. v.
 Coke, 551 U.S. 158 (2007), is a US labor law case, concerning the minimum wage.

 Facts

 Long Island Care at Home Ltd claimed that it did not need to pay its staff the minimum wage, despite the apparent meaning of the Fair Labor Standards Act of 1938 and its rules as clarified by the Department of Labor.
-It argued that this was true under the Fair Labor Standards Act 1938, 29 USC §213(a)(15) which exempted persons ‘employed in domestic service employment to provide companionship services for individuals … unable to care for themselves.’
-The Department of Labor's General Regulations §552.3 further stated this had to be the ‘private home … of the person by whom he or she is employed.’
+It argued that this was true under the Fair Labor Standards Act 1938, 29 USC §213(a)(15) which exempted persons 'employed in domestic service employment to provide companionship services for individuals ... unable to care for themselves.'
+The Department of Labor's General Regulations §552.3 further stated this had to be the 'private home ... of the person by whom he or she is employed.'

 Judgment

-Justice Breyer wrote for a unanimous court that the care employees were included in the minimum wage.
+Justice Breyer wrote for a unanimous court that Department of Labor's regulation was "valid and binding" and should have been given Chevron deference by the Second Circuit.
+The judgment of the Court of Appeals was reversed.